tq-systems/ci-meta-tq/README.md

 This repo allows you to setup a workspace / buildspace for poky / the Yocto Project combining several recipe collections (meta layers).
 When using this repo to build software, you need to understand and accept all licenses of the software beeing built.
-Youre are responsible, to fulfil all obligations by these licenses.
+You are responsible to fulfil all obligations by these licenses.

 ## Supported branches of meta-tq